radiantlogic-v8/documentation-new/documentation/sys-admin-guide/06-security.md

 Figure 1: SSL Settings
 ### Enable SSL

-SSL/TLS is enabled by default (TLS v1.0, v1.1 and v1.2 are supported), and during the installation of RadiantOne a self-signed default certificate is generated.
+SSL/TLS is enabled by default and TLS v1.2 and v1.3 are supported.
+During the installation of RadiantOne a self-signed default certificate is generated.
 For steps on replacing the self-signed certificate, see [Replacing the Default Self-Signed Certificate](01-introduction#replacing-the-default-self-signed-certificate).

 By default the SSL port is set to 636 and this is defined during the installation of RadiantOne.

->[!warning] You must restart the RadiantOne service after changing any SSL-related settings.
+>[!warning] You must restart the RadiantOne service and Jetty service (hosting the Control Panel) after changing any SSL-related settings.
 RadiantOne loads the server certificate when it is started, so in order for the newly added certificate to take effect, restart the server.

 ### Forbidding Access on the Non-SSL Port